 Pros of Renting an RV

 If it is a question of renting vs. buying, rental has many advantages, when you consider expenses of ownership and maintenance, especially if you plan to travel in your RV only occasionally.
 It also gives you the opportunity to try out different kinds of RVs and give you a better sense of what you need, should you decide to purchase an RV later.
-But RV rental also advantages when it is simply a matter of choosing between camping and other forms of travel, especially when considering RV versus hotel travel.
+But RV rental also has advantages when it is simply a matter of choosing between camping and other forms of travel, especially when considering RV versus hotel travel.

 RV Travel Will Slash the Cost of Your Trip